DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-degree-apprenticeships.md

 * age 16 years or over

 ## How to apply for a teacher degree apprenticeship
-Applications for new teaching apprenticeships are expected to open from autumn 2024 for both primary and secondary, with the first cohort of training due to start in autumn 2025.
+Applications for new teaching apprenticeships are expected to open from autumn 2024 for both primary and secondary, with the first trainees due to start their apprenticeships in autumn 2025.